krishna684/lost-found-management/README.md

 ---

-## 🧑‍💻 Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.
-Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

----

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ---